pavelgolikov/CSC2515-2021Fall-Project/README.md

 * Don't forget to rename aircraft dataset folder

 * Download Cars dataset from https://ai.stanford.edu/~jkrause/cars/car_dataset.html (both test and train) and extract it in ../data/Cars

+* Out-of-distribution testing: First run the linear.py to obtain the outputs (refer to linear.py) for the models and the datasets.
+Run the out_of_distribution_testing.py  to obtain the plot.

 linear.py outputs: